salzberg-lab/Balrog/README.md

 ![Balrog](images/balrog.jpg)

 ## Getting started
-Click the "Open in Colab" button above to get started or [click here](https://colab.research.google.com/github/salzberg-lab/Balrog/blob/master/notebooks/Balrog_0.3.1.ipynb) to get started.
+Click the "Open in Colab" button above or [click here](https://colab.research.google.com/github/salzberg-lab/Balrog/blob/master/notebooks/Balrog_0.3.1.ipynb) to get started.
 Because Balrog uses a complex gene model and performs alignment-based search with mmseqs2, each genome takes ~10-15 minutes to process.
 Feel free to open a GitHub issue if you run into problems or would like a command line version of Balrog.